 The Concept Difference Between Core Network Switches and Aggregation Switches

-The biggest difference between core network switches, aggregation switches, and ordinary switches is that they are not a specific type of switch, but are distinguished based on their functions.
+The biggest difference between core fiber switch, aggregation switches, and ordinary switches is that they are not a specific type of switch, but are distinguished based on their functions.
 Conceptually, network switches which deployed at the core layer are called core network switches.
 Similarly, switches deployed at the aggregation layer are called AGG switches.
 To understand these two types of switches, one must first understand what the core layer and aggregation layer are.

 Core Layer